great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_add_and_test_a_new_sqlalchemydataset_class.rst

 You may need to add specific spot checks to text fixture JSON objects, such as: ``tests/test_definitions/column_map_expectations/expect_column_values_to_be_of_type.json``

+In some rare cases, you may need to suppress certain tests for your SQL backend.
+In that case, you can use the ``only_for`` or ``suppress_test_for`` flags in the test configs.
+However, we try very hard to avoid such cases, since they weaken the "works the same on all execution engines" principle of Great Expectations.

 Once Expectation tests pass, make sure all the remaining tests pass: